ryen-mac/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/commercial-gov.md

 - Windows Server, 2019 (with [KB4490481](https://support.microsoft.com/en-us/help/4490481))

 >[!NOTE]
->A patch must be deployed before machine onboarding in order to configure Microsoft Defender ATP to the correct environment.
+>The patches above must be deployed on their respective OS versions prior to machine onboarding in order to configure Microsoft Defender ATP to the correct environment.

 The following OS versions are not supported:
 - Windows Server 2008 R2 SP1